Burning Pink

-Burning Pink, also known as Beyond Politics and formerly registered with the Electoral Commission as The Burning Pink Party, was a British political party with the stated goal of a political revolution by replacing the British government with citizens' assemblies in order to tackle the climate crisis and other political issues.
+Burning Pink, also known as Beyond Politics and formally registered with the Electoral Commission as The Burning Pink Party, was a British political party with the stated goal of a political revolution by replacing the British government with citizens' assemblies in order to tackle the climate crisis and other political issues.
+The party was deregistered by the Electoral Commission on 11 November 2022.

-Inception
+History

 The party launched in June 2020 with a shoplifting stunt in which members of the party walked out of a Sainsbury's supermarket branch in Camden Town, London with shopping trolleys full of food without paying.

 On 25 July 2020, a number of the party members occupied a road around Trafalgar Square in London, holding a banner saying “bring down the government.”

 In August, several members of the party were arrested for dousing the party headquarters of the Conservatives, Labour, the Lib Dems and the Green Party in pink paint over their inaction to tackle the climate crisis.

 Later that month, five members of the party including Roger Hallam were arrested at their homes for conspiracy to cause criminal damage.
 They were placed on remand until the end of a planned period of disruption by multiple environmental groups, including Extinction Rebellion.
 All five members went on immediate hunger strike in protest at their imprisonment.

 In January 2021, the group demanded that local councils honour their climate emergency declaration to act on the ecological collapse and social breakdown, or they would begin a nationwide campaign of nonviolent civil disobedience.
 In their 12 demands, Burning Pink called upon local councils to declare open rebellion against the government.
-On February 15, local Burning Pink groups used pink paint to vandalise Norwich City Council and Norfolk County Council, Ipswich Borough Council, Bristol City Hall and Brighton Town Hall.
+On 15 February, local Burning Pink groups threw pink paint on buildings used by Norwich City Council and Norfolk County Council, Ipswich Borough Council, Bristol City Hall and Brighton Town Hall, resulting in at least six arrests.

+Later that year, Burning Pink fought arguably their most prominent conventional political campaign when teacher Valerie Brown stood for the party in the 2021 London Mayoral election.
+Brown was accused of criminal damage after spraying pink paint on offices of The Guardian newspaper.
+Brown was previously arrested and charged with criminal damage of windows at HSBC's headquarters on 22 April.
+She garnered 5,305 votes.

+The party folded in 2022.
+Many of its leading members—including Hallam, Brown and Sarah Lunnon—became supporters of Just Stop Oil, a group similar to Burning Pink in both objectives and strategy.